British Antarctic Monument Trust: Memorials

-The trust has placed The Antarctic Memorial tablet in the crypt of St Paul's Cathedral.
+The trust has also placed The Antarctic Memorial Tablet in the crypt of St Paul's Cathedral.
 It was dedicated by Canon Treasurer Mark Oakley on 10 May 2011.
 The tablet has the inscription "For those who lost their lives in Antarctica in pursuit of science to benefit us all".
 The memorial was designed by Graeme Wilson and the sculptor Fergus Wessel.